capogreco/capogreco.github.io/_posts/2022-08-16-code_comments.md

 #   Understandability

-Ultimately, comments necessary to help other humans understand your code.
+Ultimately, you should be using comments to help make your code understandable to humans.

 Consider this sketch: